raghavendra-de-56/career_growth_plan_DE/goveranance_orchestration/Orchestration.md

 ## Orchestration (Data Pipeline Management)

-### What It Is:
+### What is Orchestration in Data Engineering?

-Orchestration is the coordination of automated tasks (ETL/ELT jobs, validations, alerts) across a data pipeline in a defined order, with error handling and retries.
+Orchestration refers to the automated coordination, scheduling, and monitoring of data pipelines and workflows — ensuring that each step of a process happens in the right sequence, handles errors gracefully, and integrates with infrastructure components effectively.

+Think of orchestration as the conductor of a data symphony — directing when and how different parts of your data processing play out, across batch, streaming, and ML jobs.

 ### Key Tools: